 If you'd like to be brought up to date, check out my kitchen remodel blog for an archive of previous posts.
-I posted recently about some of the major purchases I've made for the kitchen such as lighting and appliances, and now it's time for the countertop, sink, faucet and backsplash.
-One of these I have no clue about and would love some suggestions.
+I posted recently about some final sketches Greentea created for me and some decisions I've made.
+Now for the flooring.

 One of the steps to this renovation that I was super excited about was getting new flooring.
 When I first moved into this house I knew I would eventually knock the wall down separating the living room from the kitchen, and continue the same flooring throughout.
 Since I love the look of painted hardwood, I decided to paint the existing hardwood in the living room (I detested the oak colour) and get hardwood installed in the kitchen and paint it the same colour.
 I was so excited to see the tiles go that I had lived with since last December (beyond gross).
 I'll stick a before photo here as a reminder:

 Initially the contractor was going to purchase unfinished hardwood to lay in the kitchen.
 But when he went to pick it up, he said there were alot of knots showing and was worried it would show through the paint.
 So he went with finished flooring.
 And he purchased boxes of various colours that were leftovers from previous customer orders, so it only ended up costing $1.99/sq.ft.
 When they started laying it, we all got a kick out of the different colours and thought it looked pretty cool.